Views of Elon Musk: Free speech

 In April 2022, Musk made an offer to buy Twitter, believing that "free speech is a societal imperative for a functioning democracy".
 Since Musk's acquisition of Twitter, the platform has increased its approval of censorship requests by governments.
 During the 2023 Turkish presidential election, Twitter limited access to content in Turkey, including critics of incumbent president Recep Tayyip Erdoğan, political opponents, and journalists.
 Musk defended this move by stating that the alternative would have been to "throttle [Twitter] in its entirety", and said it was normal for Internet companies to do.
 Twitter has also censored tweets and blocked accounts that are critical of India's prime minister Narendra Modi and his Bharatiya Janata Party, with Musk stating that Twitter is left with no choice but to "obey local government", as a believer in upholding lawful censorship requests.
 Twitter has filed strategic lawsuits against public participation for some U.S. critics, and it is facing a speech-related case involving a critic in Germany.
 Musk has also called for several of his critics to be criminally prosecuted.

-According to Musk, the alt-tech platform, Truth Social, (Note: Trump created the alt-tech platform in 2022 after Twitter banned him for inciting violence following the 2021 United States Capitol attack.) exists because of censorship on Twitter, noting the application's rank in popularity above Twitter and TikTok in the Apple store.
+According to Musk, the alt-tech platform Truth Social (Note: Trump created the alt-tech platform in 2022 after Twitter banned him for inciting violence following the 2021 United States Capitol attack.) exists because of censorship on Twitter.
 In May 2022, Musk called Twitter's decision to ban Trump "morally wrong", announcing he would reverse Trump's ban when after purchasing Twitter.

 In November 2022, Musk tweeted that he was so committed to free speech that he would not ban @ElonJet, a Twitter account that tracked the publicly available real-time flight data of Musk's private plane.
 Musk reversed his position the following month, banning the account and several journalists who had reported on it, accused them of doxxing, and threatening legal action.
 He has also refused to block Russian state media on SpaceX's Starlink satellites in response to Russia's invasion of Ukraine.

 In February 2025, Tesla fired a manager who had been openly critical of Musk, a move seen at odds with Musk's purported free speech views.
 In March 2025, Musk pressured Reddit CEO Steve Huffman to prevent subreddits from banning links to Twitter and ban subreddits critical of the Trump administration, leading to the r/WhitePeopleofTwitter subreddit being banned for 72 hours.
 In an interview, Musk said he would be working with the Trump administration to "go after" people "pushing the lies" about Tesla.